FedLine Web® Setup

 Thank you for choosing to use the FedLine Web Solution.
 We are excited to work with you to make this a smooth and easy implementation.
 Following are the steps you will need to take to complete the process.

 Prior to establishing FedLine Web access, your organization must be authorized to use Federal Reserve Bank Services.
 Use of all Federal Reserve Bank Services is governed by the applicable Operating Circulars.
 The terms under which an organization may electronically access these services are provided in Operating Circular 5, Electronic Access.
 It is each organization's responsibility to review its internal controls and procedures to ensure that appropriate safeguards are in place when using FedLine® Solutions.

 To begin the FedLine Web Solution setup process, your organization must have a Board Resolution and Official Authorization List on file with the Federal Reserve Banks.

 Authorize at least two employees at your organization to serve as EUACs.
 The EUACs will be the individuals at your organization who have the authority to designate authorized individuals (Subscribers) who will transact business via a FedLine Solution.
 Additional detail regarding EUAC responsibilities is available on the EUAC Support Page and in the EUAC Reference Guide and Onboarding Kit, which is available via FedLine Home.

-To authorize an EUAC, print and complete the EUAC Designation and Authorization Form for FedLine Web-Based Services and Other Business Applications (PDF) and send the signed original to the Customer Contact Center.
+To authorize an EUAC, print and complete the EUAC Designation and Authorization Form for FedLine Web-Based Services and Other Business Applications (PDF) and send the signed original to the Support Center.
 The form must be signed by an individual listed on your organization's Official Authorization List (OAL).
 When we receive the completed and signed EUAC form, a credential will be issued to the EUAC.
 The EUAC will use the credential to access the EUAC Center, which enables the EUAC to submit Subscriber requests, to reset FedLine Subscriber passwords and access Subscriber reports and FedLine documentation.